Duke-NUS-HPC/docs/ssh-with-keypairs.md

 ## ssh to the Duke-NUS Office of Research HPC cluster using key pairs

-8 March 2022
+9 March 2022

 ### Most people will not need this

 Most people can just login in from the dashboard.
 See https://docs.google.com/document/d/1N4ptdEcy8IWBbYXaNW8SQYdzMQ3GncfdETTuqGzbFGQ/edit.

-Or you can login from a command shell:
+or from a command shell with password authentication

-`ssh -X nusstf\\gmsfoo@172.25.138.10`

-for staff and

-`ssh -X nusstu\\e999999@172.25.138.10`

-for students and

-`ssh -X nusext\\gmv999@172.25.138.10`

-for visitor accounts.

-The `-X` is for X windows forwarding.

-***Remember, you have to be on an NUS network, which can be the NUS VPN***

-***Remember, you cannot ssh to compute (CPU) or GPU nodes directly; you need to use gsub -I***

-You can login to the head node from local desktops / laptops on the Duke-NUS network or from the login nodes of the old HPC cluster.

-(You cannot ssh from PI's private servers due to current firewall settings.)

-### Using Key pairs
+### If you really want to use Key pairs

 It is hard to provide absolutely bullet-proof instructions for this because of variation across different setups.
 If you have problems, contact Steve at gmssgr@nus.edu.sg.